tloughrist/tloughrist/README.md

 Outside of coding and philosophy, I am an avid tabletop gamer, bicycle aficionado, and consumer of coffee.

+###Current Projects###
+*Tunnel Brawl!
+A two-to-four player chess variant *Cadence, an app to analyze a music file to determine BPM and recommend it for a particular running cadence

 <!--
 **tloughrist/tloughrist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.